 Oregon is doing legalization right.
 Learning from Colorado and Washington, the Beaver State has implemented cannabis rules that simply make sense, and coupled with the tendency of Oregonians to value tailor-made, eco-friendly, farm-to-consumer products, the oft-used term ‘craft cannabis’ takes on a whole new meaning here.
-In less than two years, Oregon has already become a cannabis mecca in its own right, and its scene is completely unique from Denver, Seattle, LA, or anywhere else in the world.
+Oregon has already become a cannabis mecca in its own right, and its scene is completely unique from Denver, Seattle, LA, or anywhere else in the world.

-Your Oregon summer cannabis road trip kicks off in Portland—the state’s hub for mouthwatering food and bespoke bud alike—and weaves through the smaller yet equally cannabis-savvy cities of Eugene and Bend, detouring for exploration of Oregon’s incredible outdoors (think dunes, caves, and hiking trails) before winding up in the path of totality for the celestial event of the century—August 21’s unmissable total solar eclipse.
+Your Oregon summer cannabis road trip kicks off in Portland—the state’s hub for mouthwatering food and bespoke bud alike—and weaves through the smaller yet equally cannabis-savvy cities of Eugene and Bend, detouring for exploration of Oregon’s incredible outdoors (think dunes, caves, and hiking trails).

 In the evening, hit up the Alberta Arts District for low-key bars, live music, fantastic people-watching, and plenty of Portlandia character.
 Getting tired?
 Head back to the Jupiter, where it behooves you to read the fine print on the hotel’s cannabis policy: While the OLCC (cannabis’s state governing board) prohibits smoking in all public places including hotels (and you’ll be charged a cleaning fee for violating that), there’s no express provision against vaping, and “The Jupiter Hotel supports and encourages responsible consumption of all legal substances.”

 With that heavenly cheese lunch under your (loosened) belt, you’re ready to hit the road.
 Leave the city on I-5 South before turning off at OR-99W and heading for the ocean.
-On your way, stop in at Chalice Farms in Dundee for a re-up on supplies (don’t miss Chalice’s house brand of blood orange gummies), then continue all the way to the Oregon Coast Highway, the state’s most scenic drive.
+Continue all the way to the Oregon Coast Highway, the state’s most scenic drive.
 You’ll roll through quaint seaside gems including Lincoln City and Newport (where a stop at the Oregon Coast Aquarium is never a bad idea—sea lion and sea otter feeds each provide twice-daily entertainment).

 Keep going until you reach the small town of Florence, where the coast is lined with sand dunes for your recreational enjoyment.
 This is the perfect place to get extremely baked, pretend you’re on another planet, and play for hours.
 We recommend wandering the sandscape, sliding down the dunes, running through the surf, bringing snacks and drinks, and watching the sun sink ever lower in the sky.